gmsirimanna/event-planner-app/README.md

 ```

 **Step 4:**
 Go to project root and execute the following command in console to get the required dependencies:

 ```
+flutter clear
 flutter pub get
 ```

 **Step 5:**